OVERVIEW Villa La Foce

 2 single bedrooms

-Three gardeners look after the premises, including the swimming pool opposite the ‘limonaia’ (orangerie).
+Three gardeners look after the premises, including the swimming pool by the ‘limonaia’ (orangerie).

 ESTATE: La Foce

 The property of La Foce extends over the hills overlooking the Val d’Orcia, an enchanting and miraculously unspoilt valley in southern Tuscany, listed as UNESCO world heritage in 2004.
 Midway between Florence and Rome, La Foce is also within easy reach of Siena, Arezzo, Perugia, Assisi and Orvieto.
 Renaissance and medieval gems such as Pienza, Montepulciano, Monticchiello and Montalcino and the abbey of Sant’Antimo are only a few miles away from the houses you can rent at La Foce.